-Cabin fever is REAL…especially in cold winter climates when you?re boxed inside all day and night.
-Regardless of where you live, WINTER WEATHER Workouts is actually the BEST way to take exercise comfortably outside…even in the coldest weather.
+Cabin fever is REAL…especially in cold winter climates when you’re boxed inside all day and night.
+Regardless of where you live, WINTER WEATHER Workouts are the BEST way to take exercise comfortably outside…even in the coldest weather.

 When you’re stressed, the hormone cortisol courses through your body, leaving you tense, agitated, and foggy.
 Get back to a calm state of mind with yoga.
 Not only will the sweat-inducing moves in a more vigorous class, such as Vinyasa, help stretch you out, build core muscles, and deplete cortisol, but yoga’s strong focus on the mind helps clear out that fog and get you back to a neutral state of body and mind.

 Do something new to you